mayconfmelo/min-resume/src/lib.typ

 résumé might think it was written in Word — but it was actually created with all of Typst's benefits and conveniences.

-The package was written by a Brazilian, so it follows some common Brazilian practices for writing a résumé — but it remains simple and minimalist, even by Brazilian standards.
-Therefore, if some information is missing or unnecessary for you, feel free to adapt it to your needs.
+The package was created with Brazilian trends and practices for Human Resources in mind; thus, if any information is missing or unnecessary for you, feel free to adapt it to your needs.

 = Options
 :show.with resume: